 The program format comprises a combination of training drills and game play that incorporate the key skills of the game.
 Our venue enables the use of nets for batting tuition, practice wickets for bowling tuition and a superb surface for fielding practice and game play, all under the guidance of a professional cricket coach.

 Please note that this program is not focussed on match play.
 It is a skills-based program that includes a variety of activities, some of which simulate match play.
-If you wish for your child to play matches each week, we recommend the T20 Blast program at Toorak-Prahran CC on Wednesday nights or at East Malvern-Tooronga CC on Friday nights.

 Do I need to bring my own cricket gear?